SOME WEEKEND RAIN CHANCES

 SATURDAY: SSW 5-15 KTS WAVES: 1-3′

-TONIGHT: Mild with increasing clouds.
-Scattered showers, possible thunder later on.
-LOW: 62

 SATURDAY: Partly to mostly cloudy.
-Warm and Humid.
-Scattered showers and a few storms.
-HIGH: 78 LOW: 59
+Unseasonably warm and Humid.
+Scattered showers and a few storms possible.
+HIGH: 78 LOW: 61

-SUNDAY: Mostly cloudy, a bit breezy, not as warm.
-Scattered showers.
-HIGH: 70 LOW: 53
+SUNDAY: Mostly cloudy.
+Additional showers are likely with some rumbles of thunder possible.
+HIGH: 70 LOW: 58

-THURSDAY: Partly cloudy.
-Small chance of a shower or sprinkles.
-HIGH: 71 LOW: 54
+THURSDAY: Partly to mostly cloudy.
+A few showers are possible.
+HIGH: 72 LOW: 58

-FRIDAY: Partly cloudy.
-Small chance of a shower or sprinkles.
+FRIDAY: Partly to mostly cloudy.
+A few showers are possible.
 HIGH: 72

 Copyright 2021 WBAY.
 All rights reserved.